Brazil's Lula sworn in, vows accountability and rebuilding

 Many have gathered outside military barracks since, questioning results and pleading with the armed forces to prevent Lula from taking office.

-His most die-hard backers resorted to what some authorities and incoming members of Lula’s administration labeled acts of “terrorism” – which has prompted security concerns about inauguration day events.
+His most die-hard backers resorted to what some authorities and incoming members of Lula’s administration labeled acts of “terrorism” – which had prompted security concerns about inauguration day events.

 Lula will have to navigate more challenging economic conditions than he enjoyed in his first two terms, when the global commodities boom proved a windfall for Brazil.

 At the time, his administration’s flagship welfare program helped lift tens of millions of impoverished people into the middle class.
-Many Brazilians traveled abroad for the first time.
 He left office with a personal approval rating of 83%.

 In the intervening years, Brazil’s economy plunged into two deep recessions — first, during the tenure of his handpicked successor, and then during the pandemic — and ordinary Brazilians suffered greatly.